John Hamill

-John Hamill (born 3 May 1947) is an English actor.
+John Hamill (born 3 May 1947) is an English former actor and model.

+Biography

-He had previously attended the Elliott School, Putney from 1958 to 1962 before becoming a bodybuilder and one of Britain's most popular "physique models" in the late 1960s before turning to acting, studying at the Webber Douglas Academy of Dramatic Art, and appearing in the stage farce There's a Girl in My Soup.
+He attended the Elliott School, Putney from 1958 to 1962 before becoming a bodybuilder and one of Britain's most popular 'physique models' in the mid-1960s.
+Turning to acting, he studied at the Webber Douglas Academy of Dramatic Art, then appeared in the West End as Jimmy in There's a Girl in My Soup (1967-68) and Cowboy in The Boys in the Band (1969-70).

 Hamill's background as a physique model, which included cover appearances on several beefcake publications and the occasional 8 mm 'posing strap' film, earned him a considerable gay following, which is still visible on the internet today.
-It would also prove good training for his later nude appearances in David Grant's sex films and nudity ridden horror titles like Tower of Evil (1972), in which Hamill's role is synopsized by The Bare Facts Video Guide as "Buns, walking with Penny, then more buns, rolling into the water, dead".
+It would also prove good training for his later nude appearances in David Grant's sex films and nudity-ridden horror titles like Tower of Evil (1972).
+In the latter, Hamill's role is synopsised by The Bare Facts Video Guide as "Buns, walking with Penny, then more buns, rolling into the water, dead."
 He also appeared as artist Alan Street opposite Sue Longhurst in a trilogy of British sex comedies, comprising The Over-Amorous Artist (1974), Girls Come First (1975) and Under the Bed (1977).

 Hamill's other film appearances included Trog (1970), No Blade of Grass (1970), Travels with My Aunt (1972) and Hardcore (1977).

-Television appearances included: Crossroads, The Shadow of the Tower, Space: 1999, The Venturers, 1990, Doctor Who (in the serial The Ribos Operation), Dennis Potter's play Double Dare, and The Professionals.
-He left acting in the late 1980s.
+Television appearances included Crossroads, The Shadow of the Tower, Space: 1999, The Venturers, 1990, Doctor Who (in the 1978 serial The Ribos Operation), Dennis Potter's play Double Dare, and The Professionals.

+He retired from acting in the late 1980s.
 His last known TV appearance was in an episode of The Bill in 1989.